NREL/OpenStudio-user-documentation/docs/tutorials/running_your_simulation.md

 ![Run Simulation Tab](img/run/run.png)

-*Above: Hit the run button to start running your simulation.The output area displays the status of the run.*
+*Above: Hit the run button to start running your simulation.
+The output area displays the status of the run.*

 ![Run Tree Simulation Output](img/run/run_tree.png)